Lead: Elemental form

-Lead has many uses in the construction industry; lead sheets are used as architectural metals in roofing material, cladding, flashing, gutters and gutter joints, and on roof parapets.
+Lead has many uses in the construction industry; lead sheets are used as architectural metals in roofing material, cladding, flashing, gutters and gutter joints, roof parapets.
 Lead is still used in statues and sculptures, including for armatures.
 In the past it was often used to balance the wheels of cars; for environmental reasons this use is being phased out in favor of other materials.

 Lead is added to copper alloys, such as brass and bronze, to improve machinability and for its lubricating qualities.
-Being practically insoluble in copper the lead forms solid globules in imperfections throughout the alloy, such as grain boundaries.
+Being practically insoluble in copper, the lead forms solid globules in imperfections throughout the alloy, such as grain boundaries.
 In low concentrations, as well as acting as a lubricant, the globules hinder the formation of swarf as the alloy is worked, thereby improving machinability.
 Copper alloys with larger concentrations of lead are used in bearings.
 The lead provides lubrication, and the copper provides the load-bearing support.

 Lead's high density, atomic number, and formability form the basis for use of lead as a barrier that absorbs sound, vibration, and radiation.
 Lead has no natural resonance frequencies; as a result, sheet-lead is used as a sound deadening layer in the walls, floors, and ceilings of sound studios.
 Organ pipes are often made from a lead alloy, mixed with various amounts of tin to control the tone of each pipe.
 Lead is an established shielding material from radiation in nuclear science and in X-ray rooms due to its denseness and high attenuation coefficient.
 Molten lead has been used as a coolant for lead-cooled fast reactors.

 Batteries

 The largest use of lead in the early 21st century is in lead–acid batteries.
 The lead in batteries undergoes no direct contact with humans, so there are fewer toxicity concerns.
-People who work in lead battery production plants may be exposed to lead dust and inhale it.
+People who work in lead battery production or recycling plants may be exposed to lead dust and inhale it.
 The reactions in the battery between lead, lead dioxide, and sulfuric acid provide a reliable source of voltage.
 Supercapacitors incorporating lead–acid batteries have been installed in kilowatt and megawatt scale applications in Australia, Japan, and the United States in frequency regulation, solar smoothing and shifting, wind smoothing, and other applications.
 These batteries have lower energy density and charge-discharge efficiency than lithium-ion batteries, but are significantly cheaper.

 Coating for cables

 Lead is used in high voltage power cables as shell material to prevent water diffusion into insulation; this use is decreasing as lead is being phased out.
 Its use in solder for electronics is also being phased out by some countries to reduce the amount of environmentally hazardous waste.
-Lead is one of three metals used in the Oddy test for museum materials, helping detect organic acids, aldehydes, and acidic gases.
+Lead is one of three metals used in the Oddy test for museum materials, helping detect organic acids, aldehydes, acidic gases.

 Compounds

-In addition to being the main application for lead metal, lead-acid batteries are also the main consumer of lead compounds.
+In addition to being the main application for lead metal, lead–acid batteries are also the main consumer of lead compounds.
 The energy storage/release reaction used in these devices involves lead sulfate and lead dioxide: